perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 The reason why I chose to do this instead of running pihole with unbound is that with unbound even though you are communicating directly in plain text unless you use DNS over HTTPS.
 But at that point you are deciding to pick between the superior caching features of Unbound or the protection that Quad9 provides with their malicious domain filters.
 I decided I would rather have that extra layer of protection with Quad9's filters and at the time of writing feel I can trust Quad9 with keeping my DNS queries private.
 As Quad9, Cloudflare, Google etc do not post their malicious domain filter lists, as it would alert the threat actors, there is no way to replicate this at home as far as I know.

+One of the main benefits of this path is that you will have network wide secured DNS.
+While most browsers and operating systems now support DNS over HTTPS, and those settings have their place, these options will not cover all other devices or programs on your network.
+It is safe to assume that any program or device has has internet connectivity will be sending and receiving DNS requests.

 What these three combined will do:

 - Block ads and trackers along with any other optional block lists you may add to Pi-hole